CONCERTS IN APRIL AND MAY

 Two intensive weeks lie behind our designated chief conductor Sir Simon Rattle here in Munich.
 Seven works in three concerts – from Purcell to the world premiere of Adámek, a walk through the Werksviertel and, of course, getting to know his “new family”.
 We met him and asked him how he experienced the last two weeks.

 Corona virus – latest news

-The Federal Chancellor and the heads of government of the federal states decided to extend the prohibition of events until March 7, 2021, among other measures to contain the corona pandemic.
-The orchestra’s anticipation of being able to play for live audience after the Lockdown is great.
-Unfortunately, it is extremely unlikely that this will be possible before Easter.
-Therefore the BRSO has decided not to give concerts in front of a live audience until April 5.
+The orchestra’s anticipation of being able to play in front of an audience again after lockdown is great.
+Unfortunately, it is extremely unlikely that this will be possible before May 14.
+Therefore the BRSO has decided not to give concerts in front of an audience up to and including May 14, 2021.
 BR will endeavour to broadcast the concerts on radio, television or streaming.